SofianeElNaggar/embeddingTest/Bart/inputs/inputs README.md

 Directory Contents
 ### 1. bart_all_word_embedding.pkl

-+ **Description:** This file contains the complete set of embeddings at step 1 of the BART model for each word.
++ **Description:** This file contains the complete set of embeddings at step 1 (cf Bart README) of the BART model for each word.
 The embeddings are stored as a map (Python dictionary), where each word is associated with its corresponding embedding.
 + **Format:** The file is in .pkl format, which means it is serialized using Python's pickle library.
 This format allows for easy storage and loading of complex objects, but be mindful of Python versions and dependencies to avoid compatibility issues when loading the file.

 ### 2. bart_vocab_with_ids.txt